v-dem/queasy-db/README.md

 ## Package `v-dem/queasy-db`

 QuEasy DB is a set of database access classes for CRUD operations.
-Some of the most usual queries can be built automatically (like `SELECT` by unique field value/values, `UPDATE`, `INSERT` and `DELETE`).
+Some of the most usual queries can be built automatically (like `SELECT` by field value, `UPDATE`, `INSERT` and `DELETE`).
-More complex queries can be defined in database and/or tables config.
+Complex queries can be defined in database and/or tables config.
 The main goal is to separate `SQL` queries out of `PHP` code and provide an easy way for CRUD operations.

 ### Features